terris91/terris91/README.md

 </h2>

 I'm **Verse**, a Coder and Editor.
 I'm on my way to becoming **Front-end Developer** or **Motion Graphics Designer** (Optional). <br>
 **Technology** and **Art** have always been my twin fascinations, driving me deep into the compelling world of **Design**.
 I thrive on creating responsive Movie or Anime Streaming Websites (Yes, I'm an Otaku.
-LOL!) and crafting eye-catching Motion Graphics Advertisements. <br>
+LOL!) and crafting eye-catching Motion Graphics Advertisements.
-And I just wanna say that I love **ChatGPT** so much because basically I learnt everything from it (English, Coding, Design skills, ... ).
-What a helpful AI.

 <details>
   <summary>More about me</summary>